student-IH-labs-and-stuff/BCNDATA2022/Labs/Tableau/RFM_lab.md

 ----

-When you are ready, save your workbook and dashboard, **with the separate views showing as tabs** to Tableau public and submit your lab via the student portal (using the tableau public url)
+When you are ready, save your workbook and dashboard, **with the separate views showing as tabs** to Tableau public and submit your lab via the student portal (using the tableau public url to the dashboard)